TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/3-Model-View-Controller-in-Extbase.rst

 The Interaction of Model, View and Controller
 ---------------------------------------------

-The Functionality of many Applications can be split into modules.
+The functionality of many applications can be split into modules.
 This modules can be further differentiated.
-The Functionality of a Blog e.g. can be split as follows:
+The functionality of a Blog e.g. can be split as follows:

-Functionality related to Blog Posts:
+Functionality related to blog posts:

-* List View of all Blog-Posts
+* List View of all blog posts
-* Create a Blog-Post
+* Create a blog post
-* Show a Blog-Post
+* Show a blog post
-* Edit a Blog-Post
+* Edit a blog post
-* Delete a Blog-Post
+* Delete a blog post

-Functionality related to Comments:
+Functionality related to comments:

-* Create Comments
+* Create comments
-* Delete Comments
+* Delete comments

-These Modules are implemented in a Controller.
-Inside of this Controller there is a *Action* for every single function.
-In the above example we have a *PostController*, which implements the Actions to create, show, edit and delete Posts.
-In Addition there is a *CommentController*, which implements the Actions to create and delete Comments.
+These modules are implemented in a controller.
+Inside of this controller there is a *Action* for every single function.
+In the above example we have a *PostController*, which implements the actions to create, show, edit and delete posts.
+In addition there is a *CommentController*, which implements the actions to create and delete comments.

 The Listing of Comments is not implemented as separate Action here, as the Comments usually should be display directly with the Blog-Post and there is no View showing all